Dialogram/dialo_back_doc/source/includes/_documents.md

           "category": "entertainment",
           "idTranslation": null,
           "idOwner": "<owner_id>",
-          "creationDate": "2019-01-29T19:31:06.424Z"
+          "creationDate": "2019-01-29T19:31:06.424Z",
+          "editDate": "2019-01-30T20:14:56.747Z"
         }
     ],
     "includes": []
 }
 ```

 This endpoint update the data file.
 You only need to be authenticated with the user that uploads the document and the document id.
+A new field "editDate" will be set with the date of edit.

 #### HTTP Request